 Being a real estate company, we recognize that climate related risks and opportunities are material to our organization.
-In 2023, we continue to assess and are still in the process of scoping and understanding the risks and opportunities related to climate impacts.
+In 2024, we continue to assess and are still in the process of scoping and understanding the risks and opportunities related to climate impacts.
 At the same time, we are working on embedding this framework into our risk management processes to sufficiently and systematically produce a good basis for management to design effective approaches to manage them.
 When we get a strong understanding of the topic, we will elevate the same to the board and create a function in one of our board committees to look after this concern.
-We target to accomplish all this in the next 3-5 years, which is an ideal timeline recommended by TCFD1 experts we consulted.